grate-driver/grate/Fragment-Shader-ISA.md

 ## Program sequencer

-Allows to execute large shaders in multiple passes.
-Not used by in practice, BLOB driver gives up on large shaders.
+Allows to execute large fragment shaders in multiple passes.
+This features not used by in practice, BLOB driver gives up on large shaders.

+Controls recirculation of pixel over the fragment shader pipeline.

 Patent: https://www.google.com/patents/US8411096<br>
 Patent: https://www.google.com/patents/US8659601